AstraLLM/AstraLLM/README.md

 ### Core Technologies

-- **Astar Network**: Built on Astar's innovative multi-chain platform, enabling efficient and cost-effective automated trading
+- **AsterDex Network**: Built on AsterDex's innovative multi-chain platform, enabling efficient and cost-effective automated trading
 - **AsterDEX**: Deep integration with AsterDEX provides the foundation for all trading operations and liquidity access
 - **AI/ML Frameworks**: Powered by cutting-edge machine learning libraries and custom LLM technology optimized for trading